NativeScript/docs-v7/ui/ui-with-xml.md

 exports.Button = Button;
 ```

-### The Default Content Components
+### The default content components

-The top-level user interface components are content components - pages and layouts.
+The top-level user interface components are content components:mdash;pages and layouts.
 These content components let you arrange your interactive user interface components in specific ways.

 #### Page

 Your application pages (or screens) are instances of the [`page`]({{site.baseurl}}/ApiReference/ui/page/Page.md) class of the [`Page`]({{site.baseurl}}/ApiReference/ui/page/README.md) module.
-Typically, our app will consist of multiple application screens.
+Typically, an app will consist of multiple application screens.

 ##### Example